- Home /

 valid_lft forever preferred_lft forever

-There are two IPv6 addresses marked as inet6, which are not of interest to us (or at least, not for this guide).
-That leaves two IPv4 addresses, one of which is our public IP address, and the other is our private IP address.
-We want the private IP address, so that is 10.65.7.131.
+You'll see two IPv4 addresses, one of which is the public IP address, and the other is the private IP address.
+We want the private IP address, which is 10.65.7.131

 root@backup:~# su - minio